Balancing Expectations During the Holidays

 - If your kids receive gifts they don’t like or won’t use from extended family members, rather than exchanging the present, have them donate the item to a charity, like a hospital for kids with terminal illnesses, a local homeless shelter, or a social service agency.
 My kids usually don’t need “more” after the holidays.
 Having them share what they won’t use is another opportunity to teach generosity, community, and sharing with those in need.

-What traditions do your family have that provides intrinsic values during the holiday?
+What traditions does your family have that provides intrinsic values during the holiday?
 How do you balance holiday expectations without losing your mind?